quynhbn98/Python/Google sheets/automate_google_sheet.md

 ## I. Task overview:
 ... based on a true story...
-I mean task
+I mean task.
+All data and company's infomation (apiname, host, port,...) remain unshown

 #### 1. Objective:
 measure an NLP model's performance (with each product name, suggest which category it belongs, eg: 'Black mini skirt' belongs to 'Skirt')